memohnsen/wargames/README.md

 War Games is an Olympic Weightlifting competition simulator developed from the Staff Calls of Power & Grace Performance by Maddisen Mohnsen

 War Games was developed to give both beginner and advanced coaches the ability to practice counting attempts without the stress of a true competition environment.
+This program is built specifically to be run on your desktop.
+It will work on mobile devices but is not optimized for that.

 - Key Features
 	- The program includes 11 athletes competing in the 96kg weight class who are hitting numbers similar to an American Open Series B-D session.